-Describe trend in harvest: Moose harvests increased in the treated area of Unit 13 through 2011, but declined in the last two years.
+Describe trend in harvest: Moose harvests increased in the treated area of Unit 13 through 2011, but declined in 2012 and 2013.
 Harvest has been variable, but relatively stable in Unit 13(D) which is not part of the treatment area.
 Harvest pressure has increased in the treatment area since 2009 due to regulatory changes providing additional harvest opportunities.